seznam/mcache-client/README.md

 ## Connect the servers and do some simple operation

 You can compose your client class as you wish.
-Look at the mc::client template in the mcache/client.h.
+Look at the mc::client_t template in the mcache/client.h.
 You can choose connection class and server pool classes that match your needs.
 But if you didn't want to care about it then you can use default composition that you can find in the mcache/mcache.h header file.
 Next